In-grid-collective/ingrid-public-portfolio/src/content/projects/residency-event-bellingcat/residency-event-bellingcat.md

 Nick Waters, Bellingcat contributor, shared some of the techniques he uses for his investigative reporting over the course of two sessions:

-- Bellingcat: Locating data in time and space.
-June 23, 2020
+- June 23, 2020.
+Bellingcat: Locating data in time and space.
-- Bellingcat, Investigating Data.
-June 17, 2020
+- June 17, 2020.
+Bellingcat: Investigating Data.